cuspaceflight/CamPyRoS/README.md

 `conda install iris, iris_grib`

+> Note: after some more testing this won't work for anyone on Windows, I am in the process fo sorting this out (the problem is a codec dependancy which there is no way for us to fix) by writing an library to read the other GFS distrobution method, see [gfspy](https://github.com/jagoosw/gfspy).
+You can still run and contribute without using the wind module.
+If you really want to use the wind module please [email](jagoosw@protonmail.com) or message me and we can try and sort out access to something remote you can use to run it.

 This may then demand you install another library when you try to run it:

 `pip install eccodes-python`